Vek17/WrathMods-TurnbasedCombatDelay/TurnbasedCombatDelay/README.md

-Allows you to alter the pause before turn based combat stats
+Allows you to alter the pause before turn based combat starts

 **How to install**